MarshalLeeeeee/Unity_Explore/Readme.md

 ## AudioScene
  - The sound of the scene is listened by ```Audio Listener```.
 There could be one and only one ```Audio Listener``` in the scene.
 By default, it is within the ```Main Camera```.
  - Attach a sound affect to a game object via ```Add Component / Audio Source```.
 Select the sound file in ```AudioClip```.
 Mark ```Loop``` for continuous play'''.
 2D / 3D effect is controlled by ```Spatial Blend```.
 In ```3D Sound Settings```, we can activate ```Doppler Level``` and customize the ```Volume Rolloff```, which reflects the relationship between distance and ratio of volume.

+## 2DScene (not included in this repo)
+ - In a 2D template project, the camera is orthographic by default.
+The canvas is parallel to XY-Plane where the the width is measured in ```X``` and height is measured in ```Y```.
+Since the camera is orthographic, ```Z``` does not affect the size of a game object, however, affected the visibility among multiple objects.
+What's more, only when the ```Z coordinate``` of an object is within the camera clipping planes will it be seen by camera.
+ - We can alter the scene view between 2D and 3D via ```2D Button``` in the tool bar of scene view so as to visualize the depth of objects.
+ - The basic 2D object is called Sprite.
+We can define the specific sprite shape in ```Sprite Renderer / Sprite```.
+We can add ```Rigidbody 2D``` alike what we do to 3D meshes.
+One thing different from 3D mesh is that, the collider is added to 3D mesh by default, but it's not the case in 2D case.
+Thus, we have to add collider with the specific shape type to the sprite with which we can use ```OnCollideXXX()```.
+The ```Polygon Collider``` provides the tight(est) bound.